How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Results

 \subsection{Comparison within Topics}

-Because these articles cover a diverse set of subject areas, we additionally classified each article using GPT-5 (see Methods for details).
+Because these articles cover a diverse set of subject areas, we categorized them into 14 topical domains (see Methods for details).
 This allows us to compare similarity and bias shift not only across individual articles but also across broader thematic domains.

 Figure~\ref{fig:topic_comparison} summarizes these findings by plotting, for each topical category, the average similarity between Wikipedia and Grokipedia articles together with the corresponding average shift in political bias.
-As shown in Figure~\ref{fig:topic_comparison}(a), the largest cross-platform differences in similarity appear in articles related to politics, geography, history, business, and religion.
-In parallel, as shown in Figure~\ref{fig:topic_comparison}(b), the strongest rightward shifts in source bias occur in articles on religion, history, languages, and business, indicating that ideological divergence is especially pronounced in these domains.
+As shown in Figure~\ref{fig:topic_comparison}(a), the largest cross-platform differences in similarity appear in articles related to geography, politics, history, business and infrastructure, and religion.
+In parallel, as shown in Figure~\ref{fig:topic_comparison}(b), the strongest rightward shifts in source bias occur in articles on religion, history, and literature and art.